imabhi7/Spotify-Analysis-with-SQL-and-Query-Optimization/README.md

 	streamed_on_youtube <> 0;
 ```

-## Detailed Data Analysis
+## Advanced Queries

-11. Find the top 3 most-viewed tracks for each artist using window functions.
+1. Find the top 3 most-viewed tracks for each artist using window functions.
 ```sql
 WITH ranking_artist
 AS